-1. A breach of security occurs as the result of an act or omission by an individual which is contrary to the security rules laid down in this Decision.

-- 2. Compromise of EUCI occurs when, as a result of a breach of security, it has wholly or in part been disclosed to unauthorised persons. - 3.
+- 1. A breach of security occurs as the result of an act or omission by an individual which is contrary to the security rules laid down in this Decision. - 2.
+Compromise of EUCI occurs when, as a result of a breach of security, it has wholly or in part been disclosed to unauthorised persons. - 3.
 Any breach or suspected breach of security shall be reported immediately to the competent security authority. - 4.
-Where it is known or where there are reasonable grounds to assume that EUCI has been compromised or lost, the competent security authority shall take all appropriate measures in accordance with the relevant laws and regulations to: - (a) inform the originator; - (b) ensure that the case is investigated by personnel not immediately concerned with the breach in order to establish the facts; - (c) assess the potential damage caused to the interests of the EU or of the Member States; - (d) take appropriate measures to prevent a recurrence; and - (e) notify the appropriate authorities of the action taken. - 5.
-Any individual who is responsible for a breach of the security rules laid down in this Decision may be liable to disciplinary action in accordance with the applicable rules and regulations.
+Where it is known or where there are reasonable grounds to assume that EUCI has been compromised or lost, the competent security authority shall take all appropriate measures in accordance with the relevant laws and regulations to: - (a) inform the originator; - (b) ensure that the case is investigated by personnel not immediately concerned with the breach in order to establish the facts; - (c) assess the potential damage caused to the interests of the EU or of the Member States; - (d) take appropriate measures to prevent a recurrence; and - (e) notify the appropriate authorities of the action taken. - 4A When evidence emerges that EUCI has been compromised a damage assessment shall be undertaken aimed at establishing the damage to the EU's interests or to those of one or more Member States.
+The authority conducting the damage assessment shall consult the originating entity and, as appropriate, the competent EU and Member State security authorities.
+The Council shall adopt a policy on conducting damage assessments.

+5. Any individual who is responsible for a breach of the security rules laid down in this Decision may be liable to disciplinary action in accordance with the applicable rules and regulations.
 Any individual who is responsible for compromising or losing EUCI shall be liable to disciplinary and/or legal action in accordance with the applicable laws, rules and regulations.

-Article 14 Responsibility for implementation
+Responsibility for implementation

 - 1. The Council shall take all necessary measures to ensure overall consistency in the application of this Decision. - 2.
 The Secretary-General shall take all necessary measures to ensure that, when handling or storing EUCI or any other classified information, this Decision is applied in premises used by the Council and within the GSC, including in its liaison offices in third States, by GSC officials and other servants, by personnel seconded to the GSC and by GSC contractors. - 3.
-Member States shall take all appropriate measures, in accordance with their respective national laws and regulations, to ensure that when EUCI is handled or stored, this Decision is respected by: - (a) personnel of Member States' Permanent Representations to the European Union, and national delegates attending meetings of the Council or of its preparatory bodies, or participating in other Council activities; - (b) other personnel in Member States' national administrations, including personnel seconded to those administrations, whether they serve on the territory of the Member States or abroad; - (c) other persons in the Member States duly authorised by virtue of their functions to have access to EUCI; and - (d) Member States' contractors, whether on the territory of the Member States or abroad.
+Member States shall take all appropriate measures, in accordance with their respective national laws and regulations, to ensure that when EUCI is handled or stored, this Decision is respected by: - (a) personnel of Member States' Permanent Representations to the European Union, and national delegates attending meetings of the Council or of its preparatory bodies, or participating in other Council activities; - (b) other personnel in Member States' national administrations, including personnel seconded to those administrations, whether they serve on the territory of the Member States or abroad; - (c) other persons in the Member States duly authorised by virtue of their functions to have access to EUCI; and

+(d) contractors used by Member States' contractors administrations, whether on the territory of the Member States or abroad.